mangobax/ZelloWatchdog/README.md

 ## License

+This project is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/).

+You are free to share and adapt this project for **non-commercial purposes**, as long as you give appropriate credit and distribute any derivatives under the same license.

-This project is provided as-is for internal/operational use.
-See LICENSE file for details.
+See the [LICENSE](LICENSE) file for details.